Street musicians, performers, entertainers and buskers all rely on accepting money from passersby to make a living.

 Known for its card readers, SumUp also lets you print QR codes that street entertainers can place on the ground for donations.

-SumUp App lets you monitor all transactions, accept other payment types and even create a basic online store for selling merchandise.
+SumUp App lets you monitor transactions, accept other payment types and even create a basic online store for selling merchandise.
 None of these features have a monthly cost; there’s just the transaction fee.

 Zettle: only card reader with self-service payment feature